A General Framework for the Practical Disintegration of PAC-Bayesian Bounds

-Such PAC-Bayesian bounds are known to be tight, but they stand for a randomized classifier by nature (due to the expectation on $\Hcal$).
-A key issue for usual machine learning tasks is then the derandomization of the bounds to obtain a guarantee for a deterministic classifier.
-In some cases, this derandomization is a result of the structure of the hypotheses such as for randomized linear classifier that can be directly expressed as one deterministic linear classifier~\citep{GermainLacasseLavioletteMarchand2009}.
-However, in other cases the derandomization is much more complex and specific to a class of hypothesis, such as for neural networks ({\it e.g.}, \citet{NeyshaburBhojanapalliSrebro2018}, \citet[Ap.
-J]{NagarajanKolter2019b}).
+Such PAC-Bayesian bounds are known to be tight (\eg, \citet{PerezOrtizRivasplataShaweTaylorSzepesvari2020,ZantedeschiViallardMorvantEmonetHabrardGermainGuedj2021}), but they hold for a randomized classifier by nature (due to the expectation \mbox{on $\Hcal$}).
+A key issue for usual machine learning tasks is then the derandomization of the PAC-Bayesian bounds to obtain a guarantee for a deterministic classifier instead of a randomized one (by removing the expectation on $\Hcal$).
+In some cases, this derandomization results from the structure of the hypotheses, such as for randomized linear classifiers that can be directly expressed as one deterministic linear classifier~\citep{GermainLacasseLavioletteMarchand2009}.
+However, in other cases, the derandomization is much more complex and specific to the class of hypotheses, such as for neural networks ({\it e.g.}, \citet{NeyshaburBhojanapalliSrebro2018}, \citet[Ap.
+J]{NagarajanKolter2019b}, \citet{BiggsGuedj2022}).

-In the following, we state our contribution: A general derandomization framework for desintegrating PAC-Bayesian bounds into a bound for a \mbox{single hypothesis from $\Hcal$.}
+The next section states our main contribution, which is a general derandomization framework (based on the Rényi divergence) for disintegrating PAC-Bayesian bounds into a bound for a single hypothesis from $\Hcal$.